Hi, I'm Candace

 With this method, you track all of your vehicle expenses (listed below).
 You then take your business use percentage of your car multiplied by your total car expense, and that is your deduction!
 These vehicle expenses include:

 With this method, it is much simpler.
 You just track how many business miles you drive during the year and then multiple that by the standard mileage rate to get your deduction.
 The standard mileage rate in 2023 is 65.5 cents.

 Regardless of which method you choose, you need to keep a log of your total miles driven, as well as your business miles driven.

 So do yourself a favor a use a mile tracking app to keep track of your business miles.
 We LOVE the app MileIQ.

-However, certain taxpayers may still deduct unreimbursed employee travel expenses, this includes Armed Forces reservists, qualified performing artists, and fee-basis state or local government officials.
+However, certain taxpayers may still deduct unreimbursed employee travel expenses, including Armed Forces reservists, qualified performing artists, and fee-basis state or local government officials.

 Sign up to get tax and bookkeeping hacks for entrepreneurs delivered straight to your inbox twice a month!

 Get ready to feel more confident and in control of your business finances!